viniciusRMD/WallpaperChanger/README.md

 I was tired of looking for wallpapers, so I decided to create a script that would do it for me.

+I used this module that changes the wallpaper: win-wallpaper - Windows binary used in this module